getodk/docs/docs/collect-offline-maps.rst

 The offline layer setting lets you select a file from your device that will be displayed offline.
 Offline layers are useful to present custom geospatial data layered over standard basemaps or as basemaps for low-connectivity environments.
 Use them to display high-resolution imagery, annotated maps, heatmaps, and more.
 ODK Collect can display any map layer saved as a set of tiles in the `MBTiles format <https://github.com/mapbox/mbtiles-spec>`_.

 .. note::
-  If you want to select geo features and include their metadata as part of a form submission, see :ref:`the select from map question type <select-from-map>`
+  If you want to select geospatial features and include their metadata as part of a form submission, see :ref:`the select from map question type <select-from-map>`.

 .. _offline-maps-quick-start:

 Quick start
 ------------

-Typically, a project manager prepares offline layers for a project and then either sends them out to all Collect users to import or does the import for all devices.
+Typically, a project manager prepares offline layers for a project and then either imports them into all devices or sends them out to the project's Collect users.
 This section includes the minimal steps needed for this typical usage.
 For more details, see the sections below.

 #. :ref:`Prepare your MBTiles <getting-map-tiles>` files.
 #.
 Send the MBTiles files to the devices you want to use them on.
 You could use a file sharing service like Google Drive, send device-to-device with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, or send with a service like WhatsApp or email.